 - White to blue loop to white, return on Greely Rd Ext: 2.9 miles

-There are two parking areas and trailheads, both at or near the end of Greely Road Extension:
+There are two parking areas and trailheads, both at or near the end of Greely Road Extension in Cumberland Center:

 - From Cumberland Center follow Route 9 North for 1 mile.
 Turn left onto Greely Road Extension and continue for 1.3 miles.
 The two preserve entrances are at or near the end of the road.

 - From North Yarmouth Town Center follow Route 9 South for 1.6 miles.
 Turn right onto Greely Road Extension and continue for 1.3 miles.
 The preserve entrances are at or near the end of the road.